Your business must possess reasonable prospects for success in competing in the private sector if admitted to the 8(a) program.

 - If you have a potential federal client that may want to procure your products or services, should you become 8(a) certified, you should attempt to obtain and provide noncommittal letters of reference as additional evidence.

 - In addition, the SBA may require proof that the government previously procured and is likely to procure the types of products or services offered by your business.
-Proof can be provided in the form of BETA.SAM.GOV or FPDS.GOV printouts of previous 8(a) procurement’s that have occurred and are similar in nature to your products or services offered by your business.
+Proof can be provided in the form of BETA.SAM.GOV printouts of previous 8(a) procurement’s that have occurred and are similar in nature to your products or services offered by your business.

 Condition 5: The applicant has, or can demonstrate its ability to timely obtain, the personnel, facilities, equipment, and any other requirements needed to perform contracts as a Participant.